 In layman’s terms, you should think of crawlers as being a bit like robot librarians who work hard to give you only the most relevant results.
 Most often, it’s crucial to show up on page one of the search results, as upwards of 75% of people will only ever choose from the companies listed there.
 How often do you find yourself going onto Page 2 of a Google search?
 Exactly!

 As search engine technology has developed, it’s gotten better at understanding what people want when they search for something.
 There are many ways to try to fine-tune your eCommerce SEO and here we’ll be looking at 4 of the most important ones.
+If you are unsure where to start, check out this resource on how to run a comprehensive SEO audit.

 1. Research Your Keywords